 Country Curb Appeal

 An old, bright-white clapboard farmhouse doesn't need much to look absolutely charming.
-Wispy pine garland pops on the monochromatic exterior.
+Wispy pine garland pops on the white exterior.

 Less is more in this eclectic farmhouse.
 Simple garland draped around the handrail sets the tone for a cozy Christmas.

 From the wall display of silver plates to the ornament-adorned deer trophy, this farmhouse makes tradition and rustic appeal the clear centerpiece of holiday decor.